manuelchichi/manuelchichi/README.md

 - 📫 Reach me via my email <manuelchichi96@gmail.com>

 ### Some of my work on Github
-- [A dog recognitizion tool](https://github.com/manuelchichi/dog-race-recognition) where using pretrained neural networks and databases indexes we were able to determine the race of a dog image.
+- [A dog race recognitizion tool](https://github.com/manuelchichi/dog-race-recognition) where using pretrained neural networks and databases indexes we were able to determine a dog's breed in an image.
 - [A Redmine Prioritization plugin](https://github.com/manuelchichi/dss-pnrp-redmine-plugin) a Redmine plugin that added the possibility of making prioritization processes between issues in projects.
 - [A Redmine Prioritization API](https://github.com/manuelchichi/dss-pnrp-api) a Python API for solving prioritization processes.
 Needed for previous repository.